-By 16:00 workers barely talked to each other, no one had the energy for it.
+By late afternoon, workers barely talked to each other, as no one had the energy for it.
 More than once I heard the women refer to the factory as a ‘madhouse’.

 Maiko, who worked next to me, said she cried every day during her first month on the job.
 ‘But don’t worry’, she told me.
 ‘You’ll get used to it’.

 The women would casually tell stories of how they would get home and fall on their sofa as if they were dead.
 I felt the same.
 But I had it easy.
 Unlike me, most of these women have families, and after work they’d have to pull a second shift of domestic labour.

 I also started to develop an allergic response to something in the air.
 I developed an itchy rash on my face and told the other women about it.
 They told me they suffered from such symptoms all the time.